Four Year Planning Guide

 Start to identify your strengths, values, abilities, interests and skills.
 Get involved on campus and explore different options.

-- Visit the Career Services Center and our website at www.stcloudstate.edu/careerservices to learn more about our services.
+- Visit the Career Services Center in person and on our website.

 - Meet with a career counselor to help clarify your academic and career interests and options.

-- Develop strong study skills to help you succeed in the classroom.
+- Get off to a good start academically - work hard in your classes.
+Develop strong study skills to help you succeed in the classroom.
 Take advantage of free tutoring through the Academic Learning Center if necessary.

 - Determine the values that are important to you in a career (prestige, salary, flexibility, challenge, etc.).